My Top 10 Cold Weather Songs, Rich Paschall, Sunday Night Blog

 One of the most popular songs of the Christmas season is Sleigh Ride by Leroy Anderson.
 Although often played only as an instrumental, the lyrics say nothing of the holidays.
 There is, however, “a birthday party at the home of Farmer Gray.”
 They are rather seasonal as they “pass around the coffee and the pumpkin pie,” but the song really is about a sleigh ride through the snow.
 Find a version with someone singing, if you must.
 Nothing says “Sleigh Ride” like the Boston Pops Orchestra:

 3. Sleigh Ride by Leroy Anderson – John Williams & The Boston Pops

-2. Winter Wonderland – Tony Bennett
+2. Winter Wonderland – Eurythmics

 When I think of cold and snow outside, this is my song.
 There is nothing that inspires me to go out in a storm.
 While I enjoyed seeing Joseph Gordon-Leavitt do this with Lady Gaga, of all people, and nothing compares to Ricardo Montalban crooning at Esther Williams or Red Skelton at Betty Garrett in the movies, the best version is Dean Martin and anyone.
 He recorded the song with a number of people, here with Martina McBride